Do you think you know everything about the state of Illinois?

 2. Illinois was the first state to ratify the 13th Amendment to the Constitution, abolishing slavery on February 1, 1865.

-3. The Sears Tower in Chicago is the second tallest building in North America at 1,450 feet.
+3. The Willis Tower in Chicago is the third tallest building in North America at 1,451 feet.

-4. The first modern skyscraper was built in 1885 in Chicago, which is known as the Home Insurance Building.
+4. In 1885, the first modern skyscraper was built in Chicago, it was known as the Home Insurance Building.

-5. Although there are multiple statements on who invented the term, ice cream “sundae”, Evanston, Illinois, claims to be where it originated from.
+5. Although there are multiple statements on who invented the term, ice cream “sundae,” claims to come from Garwood’s Drugstore in Evanston, Illinois.

 6. In 1899, construction began underground in Chicago with the intention of creating a telephone system.
-As construction continued, it became a narrow-gauge freight railroad, which became a vital portal for the transportation of goods throughout the country.
+As construction continued, it became a narrow-gauge freight railroad and ended up as a portal for the transportation of goods.

 7. Illinois has the third highest number of personalized license plates.